Aliuken/JavaObjectPrinter/README.md

 # JavaObjectPrinter
 Java project to show the value of a given Java object (with the value of its referenced objects recursively) by using reflection.
+The minimum required Java version is Java SE 7.

 The file JavaDbUtilities.docx explains in Spanish how to use this project.